-2020 is here!
-Believe it or not, we’re entering a new year, a new decade, and hopefully a new chapter in your video marketing journey.
+2021 is here!
+Believe it or not, we’re entering a new year, and for many brands, 2021 is all about video.

 You probably know by now that video is a critical component of your overall marketing strategy.
 Because the video landscape is changing so drastically, we’re constantly coming across new ways to engage with consumers and tailor video content to specific business goals.